-When we construct new facilities or remodel existing facilities, we aim for a standard comparable to LEED (Leadership in Energy and Environmental Design) Silver.
+When we construct new facilities or remodel existing facilities, we aim for a standard comparable to LEED (Leadership in Energy and Environmental Design) Gold.
 We install energy and water efficient equipment and fixtures and maximize the use of natural daylighting.
 In the demolition process, we strive to keep as much material from the landfill as possible, donating some surplus equipment and materials through our Sustainable Asset Management program and sending for recycling material that can’t be donated.
-We are proud to have three buildings certified by the U.S. Green Building Council in our portfolio, one at LEED Platinum, one at LEED Gold, and another at LEED Certified.
+We are proud to have six buildings certified by the U.S. Green Building Council in our portfolio: one at LEED Platinum, one at LEED Gold, two at LEED Silver and two at LEED Certified.

 Transforming Our Work Environments

 We are several years into a project to transform a significant percentage of our worldwide office and lab facilities into an activity-based model that makes more efficient use of space while maximizing wellness benefits for staff.
 The new labs and offices incorporate abundant natural light and encourage movement throughout the day with a variety of fit-for-purpose workspaces including adjustable, ergonomic workstations.
 The spaces are constructed in harmony with Amgen’s green building standards and encompass a smaller environmental footprint.

 In 2017, major international regulatory agencies, including the U.S. Food and Drug Administration, licensed Amgen’s pioneering next-generation biomanufacturing plant in Singapore for commercial production of biologic drug substance.
 Compared with the manufacture of the same amount of product in a traditional facility, the plant has demonstrated a 73 percent reduction in energy consumption, 54 percent reduction in water use, and 69 percent reduction in carbon emissions.
 In 2018, Amgen began building a new next-generation biomanufacturing plant in Rhode Island.